 Tech Marches On: This movie was made at the last possible moment, just as digital photography reached the tipping point that started putting retail-consumer oriented film developers like Sy out of business.

-The Villain Knows Where You Live: After Robin Williams' character gets fired from his job at the One Hour Photo, he shows up one more time to get a roll of film developed.
+The Villain Knows Where You Live: After Sy gets fired from his job at the One Hour Photo, he shows up one more time to get a roll of film developed.
 The pictures are all photos of the manager's daughter, in her front yard.
 Upon seeing these, the manager immediately calls the police.